Adductor magnus muscle

 The adductor magnus muscle is a massive triangular muscle that extends over the entire medial side of the thigh.
 It is a composite muscle consisting of two parts, the adductor part and the hamstring part, also called the ischiocondylar part.

-- The adductor part: arises from the outer surface of the inferior pubic ramus and the ischial ramus, and is considered a muscle of the medial compartment of the thigh.
+- The adductor part: arises from the outer surface of the inferior pubic ramus of pubic bone and the ischial ramus, and is considered a muscle of the medial compartment of the thigh.

 - The hamstring part originates from the inferolateral side of the ischial tuberosity and is considered a muscle of the posterior compartment of the thigh.
 Due to their common embryologic origin, innervation and function, the hamstring part is also often considered a part of the hamstring group of muscles.